-- C++ programming language for scalability, portability, and performance, optimal for resource-intensive applications such as AD systems.
-The chosen implementation for the aiDrive[TM] function is developed in C++. - Coding style: A derivative of Chromium C++ coding style and enforced using Clangformat

-For automotive compliance, we also follow a stricter protocol: we use a subset of AUTOSAR C++14 guidelines.

-• Source code management in Git

-The source code of the developed aiDrive[TM] software suite is stored in Git repositories, together with supporting information (build configuration, embedded documentation, data files).
-Git allows fast and distributed source code management, resulting in a more error-resistant system with a small overall footprint.

-Git ensures that branching and merging facilities are available for all repositories.

-• Code review in Gerrit

-The implementation deemed complete by the developer is submitted to the Gerrit code review system.
+- C++ programming language for scalability, portability, and performance, optimal for resource-intensive applications such as AD systems. - The chosen implementation for the aiDriveTM function is developed in C++. - Coding style: A derivative of Chromium C++ coding style and enforced using Clangformat - For automotive compliance, we also follow a stricter protocol: we use a subset of AUTOSAR C++14 guidelines. - Source code management in Git - The source code of the developed aiDriveTM software suite is stored in Git repositories, together with supporting information (build configuration, embedded documentation, data files).
+Git allows fast and distributed source code management, resulting in a more error-resistant system with a small overall footprint. - Git ensures that branching and merging facilities are available for all repositories. - Code review in Gerrit - The implementation deemed complete by the developer is submitted to the Gerrit code review system.
 In the code review system, the implementation is reviewed by peers during the code review process, which also includes reviewing the SW design.
 The initial implementation can thus be updated and resubmitted potentially several times based on review findings.
-The person who accepts the code change must check consistency with the task description and the code review checklist.

-• Jenkins build automation system for Continuous Integration (CI) Jenkins is also closely integrated with Gerrit, allowing automatic feedback and control mechanisms about the code quality of a given change based on build results.
-These mechanisms ensure that the proposed source code change successfully compiles and links on all target platforms (e.g., Windows, Linux, or Nvidia Drive PX/AGX), or the code change does not impair automated simulation tests.
+The person who accepts the code change must check consistency with the task description and the code review checklist. - Jenkins build automation system for Continuous Integration (CI) Jenkins is also closely integrated with Gerrit, allowing automatic feedback and control mechanisms about the code quality of a given change based on build results.
+These mechanisms ensure that the proposed source code change successfully compiles and links on all target platforms (e.g., Ubuntu Linux, QNX, or Nvidia Drive Orin), or the code change does not impair automated simulation tests.

-- Black Duck open source audit to monitor legal and license aspects - Static code analysis with Helix QAC system, running overnight on the aiDrive[TM] codebase checking compliance with the selected subset of AUTOSAR C++14 guidelines - Dynamic code analysis: Low-level code execution analysis with tools like Valgrind and Address Sanitizer to detect memory management and threading bugs, as well as CUDA-MEMCHECK for GPU code analysis

-The CI pipeline also runs regular, higher-level dynamic code testing on all units in aiDrive[TM], compliant to ISO 26262 recommendations.
-For details, see General safety approach and activities.

-- Requirements and specifications management in the codeBeamer ALM platform, qualified to support development in accordance with the requirements of ISO26262 (up to ASIL D) - Unit tests and integration tests managed in Google Test and Cantata - Documentation inside the code in the format of Doxygen-compatible comments and informative naming conventions The purpose and operation of classes and functions, parameters, non-trivial design and implementation aspects are to be documented in the code as inline comments.
+- Black Duck open source audit to monitor legal and license aspects - Static code analysis with Helix QAC system, running overnight on the aiDriveTM codebase checking compliance with the selected subset of AUTOSAR C++14 guidelines - Dynamic code analysis: Low-level code execution analysis with tools like Valgrind and Address Sanitizer to detect memory management and threading bugs, as well as CUDA-MEMCHECK for GPU code analysis - The CI pipeline also runs regular, higher-level dynamic code testing on all units in $aiDrive^{TM}$ , compliant to ISO 26262 recommendations.
+For details, see General safety approach and activities. - For application lifecycle management (ALM), we use Atlassian tools, i.e., Jira and Confluence, bolstered by dedicated plugins to meet the strict automotive process requirements laid down by A-SPICE and ISO 26262 standards. - Unit tests and integration tests managed in Google Test and Cantata - Documentation inside the code in the format of Doxygen-compatible comments and informative naming conventions - The purpose and operation of classes and functions, parameters, non-trivial design and implementation aspects are to be documented in the code as inline comments.